My Safety Values

 We want people to focus and ACT.

-Using best practices of world-class organizations as well as independent research, AstenJohnson associates have indentified three values to help realize a Zero Accident Culture:
+Using best practices of world-class organizations as well as independent research, AstenJohnson associates have identified three values to help realize a Zero Accident Culture:

 Accountability to ourselves